-Quantitative U.S. Large Cap Growth Equity Portfolio
+Disciplined U.S. Small Cap Equity Portfolio

-The Advisor attempts to achieve the Portfolio's objective to provide maximum long-term total return consistent with reasonable risk to principal by investing, under normal market circumstances, at least 80% of the value of its net assets (including borrowings for investment purposes) in equity securities, including common stocks, of large cap companies tied economically to the U.S. This is a non-fundamental investment policy that can be changed by the Portfolio upon 60 days' prior notice to shareholders.
+The Advisor attempts to achieve the Portfolio's objective to provide maximum long-term total return consistent with reasonable risk to principal by investing, under normal market circumstances, at least 80% of the value of its net assets (including borrowings for investment purposes) in common stocks of small cap companies tied economically to the U.S. This is a non-fundamental investment policy that can be changed by the Portfolio upon 60 days' prior notice to shareholders.
 The Advisor considers a company to be tied economically to the U.S. if the company: 1) is organized under the laws of the U.S., 2) maintains its principal place of business in the U.S., 3) is traded principally in the U.S. or 4) at the time of purchase, is included in a U.S. equity index managed by S&P or Russell.
-Large cap companies include companies with market capitalizations, at the time of purchase, within the market capitalization range of any stock in the Russell $1000^{\text{@}}$ Index.
+Small cap companies include companies with market capitalizations, at the time of purchase, within the market capitalization range of any stock in the Russell 2000[®] Index.